ashishguleria04/Advanced-B2B-Billing/checklist.md

 - [x] Fix warning in `app/api/webhooks/stripe/route.ts`: 'session' is assigned a value but never used at 25:11

 ## Next Steps
-- [ ] Verify build and lint pass cleanly
+- [x] Verify build and lint pass cleanly
 - [ ] Proceed with feature implementation (TBD)

+**Status Update:**
+- Build and Lint checks passed successfully on 2025-12-29.
+- Ready for next feature development.